ietf-wg-httpapi/httpapi-privacy/draft-ietf-httpapi-privacy.md

 The behavior recommended in {{credential-revocation}} creates the potential for a denial of service attack where an attacker guesses many possible credentials over an unencrypted connection in hopes of discovering and revoking a valid one.
-HTTP API ervers implementing this mitigation MUST also guard against such attacks, such as by limiting the number of requests before closing the connection and rate-limiting the establishment of insecure connections.
+HTTP API servers implementing this mitigation MUST also guard against such attacks, such as by limiting the number of requests before closing the connection and rate-limiting the establishment of insecure connections.